dezem/SAK/SAK_64bit/liesmich_readme.txt

 - Added new feature patch XCI to lower firm
 - hactool update to new version 1.4.0
 - hactoolnet update to new version 0.11.3

+Beta v0.7.6: (26.10.2020)
+- Changes add _patch label if you use the patch XCI or NSP option
+- NSC_BUILDER (only squirrel.exe) update to new version 1.01b
+- hactoolnet update to new version 0.12.0

 ********************************************************************************************************************************
 *** Put Switch Army Knife into operation